Prostatitis

 Acute Bacterial Prostatitis

-This is the most rare; however, often the easiest to diagnose and treat.
-Symptoms may include those associated with flu, including body aches and fever but may also include lower back pain and/or pain in the genital area and frequent, painful and/or burning urination.
-Typically, bacteria and white blood cells are present in the urine, indicating infection.
+This is the most rare; however, it is often the easiest to diagnose and treat.
+Symptoms may include body aches and fever, but may also include lower back pain and/or pain in the genital area along with frequent, painful and/or burning urination.
+Bacteria and white blood cells are present in the urine, indicating infection.

 Chronic Bacterial Prostatitis

-Chronic bacterial prostatitis presents as recurrent infections of the prostate gland.
+Chronic bacterial prostatitis presents as recurrent, low intensity infections of the prostate gland.
 Symptoms are similar to acute bacterial prostatitis but less severe.
 It can be difficult to diagnose because there is often no evidence of an infecting organism in the prostate fluids when tested.
-The usual treatment is long term antibiotics.
+The usual treatment is long-term antibiotics and anti-inflammatories.

-This is the most common type of prostatitis and unfortunately the most difficult to treat.
+This is the most common type of prostatitis diagnosed and unfortunately the most difficult to treat and resolve.
 Symptoms include chronic urinary, genital and pelvic pain that is thought to be due to inflammation of the prostate.
+Antibiotics, anti-inflammatories, supplements, and physical therapy are often used to provide symptom relief.

 Digital Rectal Exam (DRE)